 This exhibition is produced in partnership with Coconino Plateau Watershed Partnership, Northern Arizona University, Sierra Club Grand Canyon Chapter, and Willow Bend Environmental Education Center and Parched curator Julie Comnick.

-Additional financial support from Arizona Department of Water Resources, Arizona Hydrological Society, Arizona Hydrological Society Foundation, Coconino Plateau Watershed Partnership, Grand Canyon Trust, Global Water Policy Consulting, Tusayan Sanitary District, Northern Arizona University, Tom & Tanya Klimas, Errol Montgomery, Natural Channel Design, and the Town of Tusayan.
-Grant funding is provided by the National Endowment for the Arts.
+It has been made possible by support from National Endowment for the Arts, Arizona Humanities, Arizona Department of Water Resources, Arizona Hydrological Society, Arizona Hydrological Society Foundation, Coconino Plateau Watershed Partnership, Grand Canyon Trust, Global Water Policy Consulting, NAU Center for Ecosystem Science and Society, NAU Stream Ecology, Tusayan Sanitary District, Northern Arizona University, Tom & Tanya Klimas, Errol Montgomery, Natural Channel Design, and the Town of Tusayan.

 Klee Benally, Flagstaff : Klee (Diné/Russian-Polish) was born in Tuba City on the Diné (Navajo) Nation and currently lives in Flagstaff.
 He is originally from Black Mesa and has worked most of his life at the front lines in struggles to protect Indigenous sacred lands.
 Klee directed and edited “The Snowbowl Effect”, a feature documentary and for 20 years performed with Native American Music Award-winning rock group Blackfire (www.blackfire.net).
 He learned the Hoop Dance from his father Jones Benally and performed with the internationally acclaimed traditional dance group, The Jones Benally Family.
 Klee carries on traditional crafts such as leather working and silversmithing and is also a graphic and web-designer.
 Klee’s work has earned awards such as the “Best of Show” at the Museum of Northern Arizona’s Navajo Show. kleebenally.com